Repair, replace, and adjust the controls and cables for the /2, /5, and later.

-BMW used this switch from 75 on.
+BMW used this switch from 1975 on.

 The storage and packaging of cables can affect their operation.
-You probably have seen some shops store cables by hanging them vertically on some type of rack.
+You probably have seen some shops store cables by hanging them vertically on a rack.
 That is, by far, the best way to do it.
 I was disturbed to find more and more cables arriving in prepackaged shrink wrap with the cables all coiled up.
 The time spent in a coil will give them a “set.”
 That set is the spiral being pulled apart.

-The throttle cables are extremely reliable.
+The throttle cables are very reliable.
 I have seen them break from an accident.
 I saw one, on a /2, last so long that where the little ferrule was fastened onto the cable at the carb end, in the slide, it wore down to the point that it pulled through and would no longer work. (see notes below) I have seen them seize/rust up from sitting out in the rain for a few years.
 I have never seen a /2 throttle cable break from old age.

-a.
 Basic throttle cable adjustment for the /2

 The /2 and /5 have almost identical throttle assemblies.
 The /2 has no special markings on the gear teeth like the /5.
 In that aspect, the /5 is slightly easier.
 If your /5 has good cables and you want to apply this procedure, go ahead.

 These directions assume that the cables are not stretched or made with too much wire sticking out.
 You can’t know that, so proceed and see what happens.
 You are not going to get into trouble.
-If one, or both, of the cables are “stretched” then it will be impossible to synchronize them correctly.
+If one, or both, of the cables are “stretched,” then it will be impossible to synchronize them correctly.

 Slide the rubber boot up and off of both carbs at the cable adjuster.
 Only the slide carbs have this rubber boot.
 The CV carbs don’t have it as they don’t need it.
 More on this later.

 Note from Mark Huggett.
 The carb tops displayed above are original and require a right and left.
-Now BMW provides a universal top with a screw in brass fitting that can be rotated to adapt to each side.
-The problem is that this brass arm is 10 mm longer than the original and this takes away from the free play.
+Now BMW provides a universal top with a screw-in brass fitting that can be rotated to adapt to each side.
+The problem is that this brass arm is 10 mm longer than the original, and this takes away from the free play.